 Chiang Mai is a historical city in northern Thailand.
 This small town in the mountainous region has no emerald beach Thailand is best known for to the outside world.
 Then, what is it about Chiang Mai that attracts many international travelers to this remote town?

-Once the capital of the ancient Lanna Kingdom, Chiang Mai is a land of the historical and cultural heritage.
+Once the capital of the ancient Lanna Kingdom, Chiang Mai is a land of historical and cultural heritage.
 The gilded stupa and temple of Wat Pra That Doi Suthep continue to be the spiritual symbol of Chiang Mai until today.
 The elaborately decorated Buddhist temples and monuments in the old city remain to show its glorious golden times.
 However, there’s much more to this historical city than glitzy temples.

 Contrary to the historic old city, Chiang Mai exhumes the modern, hipster vibes with quaint cafes and trendy shops along the Nimmanhaemin Road.
 With the booming cafe culture here, it’s not a coincidence Chiang Mai has become a hub for caffeine-fueled, laptop-equipped digital nomads in recent years.

 This laidback and quiet city turns into a party central in April every year for Songkran Festival.
 Many believe Chiang Mai is the best place to wring in the Thai New Year.
 Armed with water guns and baskets, thousands of people from all around the world congregate to celebrate the Thai holiday with a giant water fight.

 A short drive away from Chiang Mai is a paradise for outdoor enthusiasts.
 Known for its natural beauty and hill tribes, the Doi Inthanon National Park on the highest mountain in Thailand is a destination for hiking and waterfall chasing.
 The spectacular view from the summit after hiking through the lush forest will be an unforgettable memory.